-Manuscript Received on February 2015.
+Manuscript Received on May 2015.

-Suha I. Al-Nassar, communication engineering, College of Engineering, Diyala University, Iraq.
+Suha I. Al-Nassar, Department of Communication Engineering, College of Engineering, Diyala University, Iraq.

-Generating NPs through PLAL technique passes through three fundamental steps.
-Firstly plasma generates due to extreme heating during the interaction of laser with matter.
-Secondly the ultrasonic adiabatic plasma expand leads to quick cooling of the plume region and hence to the formation of nanoparticles clusters.
-Finally after plasma extinguishing the formed nanoparticles clusters encounter and interact with the solvent and surfactant molecules in the surrounding solution.
 Those processes involve the nucleation and phase transition of nanocrystals [3].
 During these steps, nucleation of the target atoms takes place and, as a result, the fine nuclei stick together, in other words the mechanisms involved in the nucleation and phase transition of nanocrystals [4], [5].